viketan/viketan/README.md

 # 💫 About Me:
-Cyber AI Engineer | Senior Security Consultant @ EY<br>Passionate about leveraging AI and machine learning to solve complex security challenges.<br>Experienced in building robust cybersecurity solutions, including PII detection, vulnerability management, and MLOps integration.<br>Skilled in Python, TensorFlow, spaCy, FastAPI, and cloud technologies like Azure.<br>Constantly exploring new ways to integrate GenAI and deep learning into cybersecurity practices.
+- Cyber AI Engineer | Senior Security Consultant @ EY
+- Passionate about leveraging AI and machine learning to solve complex security challenges.<br>Experienced in building robust cybersecurity solutions, including PII detection, vulnerability management, and MLOps integration.
+- Skilled in Python, TensorFlow, spaCy, FastAPI, and cloud technologies like Azure.<br>Constantly exploring new ways to integrate GenAI and deep learning into cybersecurity practices.

 ## 🌐 Socials: